marcoXbresciani/TKCompanionApp/README.md

 ![About](img/about.png)

 ## Maintainers
-This document has been started by Marco Bresciani and is currently maintained by Marco Bresciani.
+The app has been started by Marco Bresciani and is currently maintained by Marco Bresciani.
+Same for this document.

 ## Contributing
 ```text